qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/install.md

 ::: warning Warning
 Do not install PyQt-Fluent-Widgets, PyQt6-Fluent-Widgets, PySide2-Fluent-Widgets, and PySide6-Fluent-Widgets at the same time, as they all have the package name `qfluentwidgets`.

+The latest version of PySide6/PyQt6 may cause abnormalities.
+Currently, the recommended versions are PySide6 6.4.2 or 6.6.2.
 :::

 ## Run examples